Cholmes24/JID-0338/README.md

   * Connection Handler:

-    * Navigate to the JID-0338 GitHub repository and select the [Web API Server folder](https://github.com/Cholmes24/JID-0338/tree/master/Web%20API%20Server).
+    * Navigate to the JID-0338 GitHub repository and select the [ScoreCut](https://github.com/Cholmes24/JID-0338/tree/master/Web%20API%20Server/ScoreCut).

-    * Download the access_management.py, app.py, and config.py files.
+    * Download the files in this folder, including access_management.py, app.py, and config.py.

   * Python Flask: